pepa65/mailer/README.md

     5. Errors with sending are printed to stdout and return exitcode 2.
     6. If file '.mailer' is present in PWD, its config parameters will be used.
     7. Commandline parameters take precedence over Configfile parameters.
-       In the case of attachments, both sources will be used.
+       In case of '-a'/'--attachment'/'attachment:', both sources will be used.
 ```

 ### Config file
 The file `.mailer` in the current directory can be used to set some or all parameters.
 See the example file in this repo.
+The fields are the same as the long option flags.